Navy Blue Kitchen Cabinets Are Classic, But They Can Also Be Cool

-It only takes a hint to freshen up an all-white space.
 To infuse this bright coastal kitchen with charm, Studio McGee swathed just the island cabinets in Blue Note by Benjamin Moore.
 The gathering spot feels all the more important now thanks to its distinguished color.

 Get Edgy With Your Appliance Choices